 Project Risk Management.
-When you hear those words, you imagine super serious process.
+When you hear those words, you imagine a super-serious process.
 Stakeholders are rolling up their eyes because they don’t want to hear about additional reserves.
 And fuck ups still happen.

 There is a simple approach that works.
 I will describe it now in the form of a Project Risk Management Plan.